sleepingkirby/vidscotch/README.md

 # vidscotch
-html5 video better skip/control
-Allows for better skipping of video.
-1/30 second (alt+L/R).
-1 second(ctrl+L/R).
-20 second(shift+L/R).
-Can be combined.
+Allows for better control of video when mouse is over the video.
+With arrow keys, alt/Ctrl/Shift+L/R advances by 1/30, 1 and 20 secs respectively.
+Alt/Ctrl/Shift+U/D changes vol by 1%, 5% and 20%.
+All can be combined.
+Mouse wheel will also change volume.
 Adds skip button.